glyg/CancerStemCells_GGH/doc/rapport.md

 regulating cluster formation and the regulation of the CSC population within the tumor.

-The DamCB society was tasked with devising a first explorative model to assert the interest of the strategy.
+The DamCB society was tasked with devising a first exploratory model to assert the interest of the strategy.

 There where three steps to this work: